-NUCLEAR CONSTRUCTION COST RECOVERY:

-The amount calculated at the above rate will be increased under the provisions of the Company's effective Nuclear Construction Cost Recovery Schedule, including any applicable adjustments.

 DEMAND SIDE MANAGEMENT SCHEDULE:

 The amount calculated at the above rate will be increased under the provisions of the Company's effective Demand Side Management Commercial Schedule, including any applicable adjustments.

 FUEL COST RECOVERY:

 The amounts calculated at the above rates will be increased under the provisions of the Company's effective Fuel Cost Recovery Schedules in the manner ordered by the Georgia Public Service Commission, including any applicable adjustments.